What is it like to live in Madrid, Spain?

 Do you hang out with locals or foreigners mostly?

 I made some fantastic Spanish friends, who I now call my “Familia Española.”
-Because I was part of an Erasmus program, I also made friends with a lot of other abroad students.
-S
+Because I was part of an Erasmus program, I also made friends with many other abroad students.

 Where is your favorite place in Madrid to meet friends?